Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Introduction

 \section{Introduction}

-It is estimated that 28\% of the global energy-related CO$_2$ emissions are attributed to the operation of buildings \cite{global2020}.
-Notably, indirect emissions due to the power generation for the consumption of electricity and commercial heat account for around 67\% of total building-related emissions.
-Moreover, as the share of intermittent \ac{RES} increases and conventional power plants are gradually phased out, there is an increasing need for flexible demand to maintain security of supply \cite{ostergaard2021energy}.
-Additionally, active utilization of buildings' flexibility is also a cost-efficient alternative to traditional distribution network expansions \cite{olivella2018optimization} when addressing voltage stability issues introduced by simultaneous \ac{EV} charging and surplus \ac{PV} output.
-There is, therefore, an increasing need for realistic \ac{DSM} strategies, which can reduce emission and provide flexibility without pronounced rebound effects or compromising occupants' comfort.
+As the share of intermittent \ac{RES} increases and conventional power plants are being phased out, there is an increasing need for flexible demand to maintain security of supply \cite{ostergaard2021energy}.
+Meanwhile, buildings account for 28\% of the global energy-related CO$_2$ emissions attributed to their operations \cite{global2020}.
+Hence, active building energy management, falling under the umbrella of \ac{DSM} \cite{palensky2011demand}, can play a critical role in transitioning toward net zero targets.
+For example, Olivella et al. \cite{olivella2018optimization} show that actively utilizing buildings' flexibility is a cost-efficient alternative to traditional distribution network expansions when addressing voltage stability issues.

-Many existing studies examine the topic with either limited flexibility resource types or simulations assuming perfect modeling.
-In addition, few studies investigate both flexibility quantification and provision from the perspective of real-time control and field experiment with real occupant impacts \cite{li2021energy}.
-For these reasons, the remainder of the section reviews (i) experimental studies on predictive control in buildings, and (ii) flexibility quantification and provision.